gnolang/gno/docs/how-to-guides/creating-dao.md

 }
 ```

-We need to keep a reference to the module to instantiate it's message handlers later
+We need to keep a reference to the module to instantiate its message handlers later.

 3. **Add Initial Members and return the module**

-`examples/gno.land/r/demo/my_dao/my_dao.gno`
+`my_dao.gno`
 ```go
 func init() {
     votingModuleFactory := func(core dao_interfaces.IDAOCore) {